polarmobile/coffeescript-style-guide/README.md

 <a name="computed_properties_observer"/>
 ### Computed properties & observer syntax

-Use a single space between parentheses and function-arrow on `Ember` computed properties and observers.
+Use a single space between parentheses and function-arrow on `Ember`-computed properties and observers.

 ```coffeescript
 Ember.Object.extend